jameslmartin/subreddit-recommendations/README.md

 ### Goal
-Train a model that classifies very unstructured text like Reddit comments to see if a recommendation engine could be built
+Train a model that classifies very unstructured text like Reddit comments to see if a recommendation engine could be built.
 If subreddits cluster together, nearest clusters may be other subreddits that are "related" or "interesting" to a user.

 ### Results